cabrerac/cabrerac.github.io/_includes/_snippets/regression.md

 \; ; \;
 w_1 \leftarrow w_1 + \alpha \sum_{i=1}^N (y_i - h_w(x_i)) x_i
 $$
-<p>These updates constitute <b>the batch gradient descent.</b>.
-For the straight line, this gradient descent is <em>deterministic.</em></p>
+<p>These updates constitute <b>the batch gradient descent</b>.
+For the straight line, this gradient descent is <em>deterministic</em></p>
 <br>
 <p>An <b>epoch</b> is defined as one complete pass through the entire dataset during the training process.
 Multiple epochs are needed for the model to converge to an optimal solution.
-Not enought epochs could generate underfitting.
-Too many epochs could generate overvitting.
+Not enough epochs could generate underfitting.
+Too many epochs could generate overfitting.
 Another hyperparameter for the model.</p>
 </div>
         </div>
     </div>